 Prop firm rules are the framework that determines whether your evaluation succeeds or fails.
 Understanding every rule — including the ones that aren't prominently advertised — is essential before placing a single trade.

-This guide explains every major prop firm rule category, how they work in practice, and how Alpha Funded's rules compare to industry standards.
+This guide explains every major prop firm rule category, how they work in practice, and how Alpha Trader Firm's rules compare to industry standards.

 The Core Rules Every Prop Firm Has